Clear-sky UV index and ozone

 Information on the resolution of the data

-On the resolution of the UV index dataThe UV index at a location tool returns the forecasts of the UV index and the total ozone column for a user-specified location at local solar noon of today and the coming four days for clear-sky conditions and in the absence of snow.
+On the resolution of the UV index dataThe UV index at a location tool returns the forecasts of the UV index and the total ozone column for a user-specified location at local solar noon of today and the coming few days for clear-sky conditions and in the absence of snow.

 The UV index is computed on a longitude-latitude grid of 0.25 by 0.25 degrees (at the equator this grid measures about 25 kilometers) and subsequently stored at this resolution.
 The value of the UV index reported for a certain location is thus an average value, valid for the whole grid cell within which the given location lies.